-The international nature play movement has led to the rapid emergence of bush kinder and nature play programs across Victoria and Australia.
+The international nature play movement has led to the rapid emergence of nature play programs across Victoria and Australia.
 These programs offer many benefits for children ranging from physical health and wellbeing to social skills and environmental knowledge.

-In March 2018, Dr Sue Elliot gave a professional development seminar titled Understanding Nature Play in the context of Bush Kinders and the early years of primary school: What's it all about?
+In March 2018, Dr Sue Elliot, a Senior Lecturer and Course Coordinator in Early Childhood Education at the University of New England (UNE) New South Wales, gave a professional development seminar titled Understanding Nature Play in the context of Bush Kinders and the early years of primary school: What's it all about?

 Dr Elliot is a Senior Lecturer and Course Coordinator in Early Childhood Education at the University of New England (UNE), New South Wales.
 She's an experienced practitioner, academic, consultant and author in early childhood education.